 - Black prince plants are adapted to drought and require the potting soil to dry out between watering.
 Saturated soil causes root rot.

-- Black prince plants are not cold hardy and can turn mushy or die back in cold temperatures.
+- Black prince plants are not cold or hardy and can turn mushy or die back in cold temperatures.